aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-data-reading/read-project-online/_index.md

 # aspose tasks java: Effortless MS Project Online Data Reading

 ## Introduction
 In the realm of project management, handling Microsoft Project Online data efficiently is crucial for streamlined operations. **aspose tasks java** provides a robust, easy‑to‑use API that lets you read Project Online data without wrestling with low‑level HTTP calls.
-In this tutorial we’ll walk through how to retrieve a project list, list SharePoint projects, and get resource count from each project—all with just a few lines of Java code.
+In this tutorial we’ll walk through how to retrieve a project list, **list SharePoint projects**, and **get resource count** from each project—all with just a few lines of Java code.

 ## Quick Answers
 - **What does aspose tasks java do?** It reads and manipulates Microsoft Project files and Project Online data programmatically.